JuanHidalgo790/DoublePendulum/README.md

 # DoublePendulum
-Code to simulate the dynamics of a double pendulum with two masses
+Code to simulate the dynamics of a double pendulum with two masses.

 ## Problem